 - 340B: A federal drug pricing program that permits qualifying organizations, such as federally qualified health centers and hospitals that treat low-income and uninsured patients, to buy outpatient prescription drugs at a 25% to 50% discount.
 The program helps these providers stretch their financial resources to deliver more services to more financially vulnerable patients.

 - Alternative Payment Model (APM): A payment approach that gives added incentive payments to provide high-quality and cost-efficient care.
 APMs can apply to a specific clinical condition, a care episode, or a population.

 - Capitation: Refers to when a group of payers or providers receive prospective, lump-sum payments to cover the entirety of a population’s costs and are at full risk for losses.

-- Fee-for-service (FFS): A method of health insurance payment in which a doctor or other health care provider is paid a fee for each particular service rendered, essentially rewarding medical providers for volume and quantity of services provided, regardless of the outcome.
+- Fee-for-service (FFS): A method of health insurance payment in which a doctor or other health care provider is paid a fee for each particular service rendered, essentially rewarding medical providers for the volume and quantity of services provided, regardless of the outcome.

 - Merit-Based Incentive Program System (MIPS): One of two payment tracks created under the Medicare Access and CHIP Reauthorization Act (MACRA), which moves Medicare Part B providers to a performance-based payment system.